About

 7. I am an Irish Friend whose youngest daughter is teaching English in Vietnam and so I am particularly interested in your reflection on the terrible war.
 Thank you for your testimony.

-8. Jim Hinshaw says:
+8. Jim Hinshaw's avatar Jim Hinshaw says:

 Connected via Holy Disorder of Dancing Monks Marcelle, raised U Methodist by former Quakers, still a beginner in listening, meditation, contemplation and action via Rohr, Bourgeault, Finley.
 Thanks for these evoking questions.
 In recent past visited silent meeting near Decatur, GA.